Arizona Institute for Breast Health Medical Board

 he is able to offer a world class safe and trusting environment during his patients' most difficult time.

-In addition to running his clinical practice, The Leighton Institute for Aesthetic and Reconstructive Surgery, Dr. Leighton
+In addition to running his clinical practice, The Leighton Institute for Aesthetic and Reconstructive Plastic Surgery, Dr. Leighton

 enjoys spending time with his two boys; one an attorney, the other a third-year law student at Pepperdine University.
 He also loves